tobyweston/blog/source/_posts/2013-01-23-useful-git-commands.md

 ## <a id="switch_to_ssh"></a>Switch from HTTPS to git/ssh

-If you're using HTTPS as you fetch url (check you `.git/config` file), you'll likely be asked for your username and password on each push.
+If you're using HTTPS as your fetch url (check your `.git/config` file), you'll likely be asked for your username and password on each push.
 Switch to git/ssh with the following (assuming you've [setup ssh](https://help.github.com/articles/generating-ssh-keys)).

     git remote rm origin
     git remote add origin git@github.com:tobyweston/playground